 Why all communications people should understand content design

 I thought I knew a lot about creating content.
-Until I went on Sarah Richard’s Content Design course.
+Until I did the Foundation in Content Design course.

 I’ve had many job titles: journalist, editor, copy editor, copywriter, communications manager.
 But never content designer.
 I was intrigued.

-I was the only person without this job title on the two-day course.
+I was the only person without this job title on the course.
 But it didn’t matter.

 The main things I learnt